 2710 N Brevard St | brookssandwichhouse.com

 The Goodyear House

-The Goodyear House serves Southern fare with a beautiful, expansive outdoor area.
+The Goodyear House serves Southern fare plus boasts a beautiful, expansive outdoor area.

 3032 N Davidson St | thegoodyearhousecharlotte.com

-A casual, neighborhood hangout that blends a bottle shop, bar, and laidback eatery; it’s this type of spot that adds to distinguishes this arts neighborhood in Charlotte.
+A casual, neighborhood hangout that blends a bottle shop, bar, and laidback eatery.
+It’s this type of spot that distinguishes this arts neighborhood in Charlotte.

 3306-C N Davidson St | saludcerveceria.com